 A large number of accidents at work are caused by trips over trailing cables.
 If cables and wires are not properly managed by the responsible individual and are allowed to trail across office and factory floor walkways, and you injure yourself as a result, you may be eligible to claim financial compensation.

 If you would like to speak to an experienced personal injury solicitor about a potential claim following a cable trip accident, contact Farleys today on 0125 460 6090 or e-mail us.
-We accept all accident at work claims on a ‘no win, no fee’ basis, allowing our clients to keep 100% of the compensation.
+We accept all accident at work claims on a ‘no win, no fee’ basis.

 Making a Claim for Compensation